Uniswap/unichain-contracts/docs/autogen/src/src/interfaces/UVN/L1/StakingMiddleware/IStakeManager.sol/interface.IStakeManager.md

 ### unstake

 Unstakes a stake from the StakingMiddleware contract and queues it for withdrawal

+*The voting power of the delegator is updated to the new stake immediately after unstaking*

 *All pending withdrawals are still slashable if delegated to an operator even if the withdrawals are already unlocked!*